Section VII. Sanctions/Educational Measures

 - Housing Probation is official notice that the student’s conduct is in violation of residence hall rules and/or university rules and that more stringent student conduct sanctions, including removal from housing, may result if future violations occur.
 In addition, a student serving Housing Probation is ineligible to hold an elected or appointed office in any affiliated housing organization.

 - Educational Requirement is the requirement that the student complete one or more specific educational activities directly related to the violation committed.

 - Task/Service Participation is the requirement that the student participate in assigned tasks that are appropriate to the regulation violated or behavior displayed.

 - Restitution is the requirement that the student reimburse the university, appropriate individual or organization for damage, personal injury, or misappropriation.

-(22) The sanctions of Permanent Dismissal, or Suspension may be administered even though the student may not currently be on Disciplinary Probation, has not previously been placed on Probation, or has otherwise not been disciplined.
+(23) The university may issue sanctions of Permanent Dismissal or Suspension even though the student may not currently be on Disciplinary Probation, has not previously been placed on Probation, or has otherwise not been disciplined.
 Students who are suspended or dismissed from the university are considered not to be in good standing during the term of suspension/dismissal.
 Students will not be eligible for any refund of tuition, general fees, or residence fees if required to withdraw by the university.